pcelicourt/agufm2025/README.md

 # Still in the terminal, run the following commands to create a Django Project with name geoweb
 $ django-admin startproject geoweb

-# Change to the newly created directory geoweb
+## Change to the newly created directory geoweb
 $ cd geoweb

-# Still in the terminal, run the following commands to create a Django App with name geowebapp
+## Still in the terminal, run the following commands to create a Django App with name geowebapp
 $ python manage.py startapp geowebapp

-# In the settings.py file within the geoweb folder, add the following codes
+# In the settings.py file within the geoweb folder

+## Add the following codes
 `
 import os
 from dotenv import load_dotenv